Join the Campaign

 So, we have some frogs and they are cute, but we could certainly benefit from having more public art from local artists.
 We could also benefit from having a public venue for indoor, live music events.
 We have a need for more community centers throughout Smyrna.
 These centers can be used to hold classes in dance, music and arts and crafts.
 I would also like to see some small events in the Market Village, similar to events held in Marietta and Roswell, where the community gathers in the evenings and supports local businesses.

 I can drive to Chattanooga faster than I can get from point A to point B in Smyrna using public transportation.
 Cobb Link runs on major roads, but it's up to you to walk to these routes.
 We need a shuttle service to connect Smyrna residents to the bus routes and to shopping and city centers.
 We need to get cars off the road.
-Residents should be able to catch a shuttle from their home to the bus line and get to work in a reasonable amount of time.
-If Smyrna wants to attract companies that create jobs, we must upgrade the public transportation.
 The State of Georgia is working on a comprehensive transportation plan.
 We also need to work with corporate sponsors to get covered shelters at the main bus stops.
 Funding for these can come from advertising.